Re-examining Einstein's $B$ coefficient and rate equations with the Rabi model: Two-level system in thermal radiation field

 \subsection{Effect of quantum fluctuations and thermal fluctuations in a resonant cavity}

-Vacuum Rabi flopping of the two-level system ($^{87}$Rb), however, was observed by Brune \textit{et al} in a high-$Q$ open resonant (Fabry-Perot) cavity at a very low temperature \cite{Brune}.
-Two circular mirrors of diameter $50$mm each were kept nearly $27$mm apart in the cavity set-up, so that, the $9$th harmonic among all the modes of the standing waves in the cavity-geometry corresponds to the Bohr frequency ($\omega_0=2\pi\times51.099\times10^9$ Hz) for the circular Rydberg states $|n=51\rangle$ and $|n=51\rangle$ of the $^{87}$Rb atom \cite{Brune}.
-Their observation of the vacuum Rabi flopping among these two states was phenomenologically well explained by Wilczewski-Czachor by extending Jaynes-Cummings theory for the resonant cavity \cite{Wilczewski}.
-Wilczewski-Czachor considered a number of fitting parameters and fitting functions, e.g. those in their transition probability Eqn.
-(29) or (30) or (31) for the same by considering the rates of stimulated transitions to be time-independent.
-No fitting functions and fitting parameters were used in deriving our free-space transition probability (Eqn. (\ref{eqn:6b})).
-We are now going to derive an expression for the cavity-space transition probability in a similar way by further considering natural decay and Ohmic losses from the high-$Q$ cavity.
+The vacuum Rabi flopping of the two-level system ($^{87}$Rb), however, was observed by Brune \textit{et al.} in a high-$Q$ open resonant (Fabry--Perot) cavity at a very low temperature~\cite{Brune}.
+Two circular mirrors of diameter $50$mm each were kept nearly $27$mm apart in the cavity set-up so that the $9$th harmonic among all the modes of the standing waves in the cavity-geometry corresponds to the Bohr frequency ($\omega_0=2\pi\times51.099\times10^9$ Hz) for the circular Rydberg states $|n=50\rangle$ and $|n=51\rangle$ of the $^{87}$Rb atom~\cite{Brune}.
+Their observation of the vacuum Rabi flopping among these two states was phenomenologically well explained by Wilczewski and Czachor by extending the Jaynes-Cummings theory for the resonant cavity~\cite{Wilczewski}.
+Wilczewski and Czachor considered a number of fitting parameters and fitting functions (e.g., those in the transition probabilities expressed in Eq.~(29) or (30) or (31) in their paper) for explaining the vacuum Rabi flopping by considering the rates of the stimulated transitions to be time-independent.
+In contrast, no fitting functions and fitting parameters have been used in deriving our free-space transition probability (Eq.~(\ref{eqn:6b})).
+In what follows, we are now going to derive an expression for the cavity-space transition probability in a similar way by further considering natural decay and the Ohmic losses from the high-$Q$ cavity.